allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 instrumentation tests run on the emulator.
 You should also remember to adjust the Android SDK, build tools and emulator SDK version settings to suit your project’s configuration.

+You should also go to your [Travis profile page](https://travis-ci.org/profile) to enable the trigger for the project’s repository so Travis builds it whenever a code change is introduced.

 Now, creating a pull request at the project GitHub page should trigger a build.
 When it succeeds, the `codecov-io` bot leaves a comment on the pull request with the code coverage information and a link to the project page at Codecov for more details.